 When a child is not present at registration (and not known by the tutor to be present in school, perhaps in a meeting with another member of staff) the child should be marked as N (unexplained absence) even if the tutor suspects that the child may be unwell.
-If the pupil is with the Pastoral Support Manager, the Director of Learning or another member of staff they should use the facility on SIMs to register the pupil's whereabouts.
+If the pupil is with the Pastoral Support Manager or another member of staff they should use the facility on SIMs or Edulink One to register the pupil's whereabouts.